 But the proportion of black men who live in heavily policed areas is no doubt much higher than that.
 Just consider that, according to the US Census Bureau, more than 25% of black men live under the federal poverty level.
 The vast majority of them probably live in areas that are heavily policed and so do many black men who don’t live under the federal poverty level.
 Indeed, it’s a well-established fact that, even among white and black people with similar income, the latter are significantly more likely to live in bad neighborhoods.
 (I plan to explore the reasons for this state of affairs when I review Douglas Massey and Nancy Denton’s excellent book on housing segregation in the US.)
 Even if we assume that only 25% of black men live in disadvantaged areas with a heavy police presence, it would still mean that, in any given year, 2/3 of them don’t have any contact with the police.
 Thus, according to this back-of-the-envelope calculation, a random black man who live in such a neighborhood is 3 times more likely to suffer a traffic-related injury than to experience physical force at the hands of the police.
 To be sure, this is just a back-of-the-envelope calculation and it would be nice to have better data, but I think it’s more than enough to establish that, even if we focus on black men who live in heavily policed areas, unjustified police violence is still very rare.

 Moreover, remember that physical force includes a lot of pretty mild stuff, such as pushing and grabbing.
 As we have seen, even among black men who had at least one contact with the police in the past 12 months, only 0.46% were injured by the police, which is 8 times less frequent than traffic-related injuries among black men in general.
 (Again, don’t take the exact figure too seriously, for it’s so rare to be injured by the police that measurement and sampling error probably make the estimate very imprecise.)
 Perhaps more importantly, a lot of that is no doubt justified, especially against the people who are most often stopped by the police.
 Presumably, many of them, if not most of them, are people the police has good reasons to stop and who often behave in ways that justify the use of force.
 Keep in mind that, according to the Bureau of Justice Statistics, there were about 1.68 million black men under state or federal justice supervision in 2014, which is approximately 9.5% of the black male population.
 So we’re talking about a population where criminal behavior is relatively common.
-Thus, I think it’s safe to conclude that, even among black men who live in disadvantaged areas where the police is heavily present, police violence is extremely unlikely.
+Thus, I think it’s safe to conclude that, even among black men who live in disadvantaged areas where the police is heavily present, unjustified police violence is very rare.

 Of course, I know that even one case of unjustified police violence is one too many, but let’s be honest for a second.
 I don’t think anyone can look at these figures and tell me that the amount of attention this problem receives in the media is even remotely justified given how rare police violence actually is.
 (To be clear, this claim doesn’t rest on the assumption that a police-induced injury is no worse than a traffic-related injury of the same type, only that it’s not so much worse that it justifies the amount of attention police violence against black men receives compared to other problems that have far worse consequences but receive only a fraction of that attention.
 Some of these other problems, such as poverty, disproportionately affect black people but also plenty of other people.)
 The truth is that, if there is so much hysteria about this, it’s because the American sophisticates live in a parallel universe where blacks are routinely abused by the police.
 Back in the real world, however, blacks are almost never victim of police violence.
 This myth is kept alive by a bunch of demagogues such as Al Sharpton, who derive power and money from perpetuating it, as well as by the media, which regularly turns up the heat on this issue by publicizing cases before the facts are known and almost systematically assume the worst about the police.